cjesp/29Lifts/README.md

         </maps:MapControl>
 ```

 Once this has been setup it should build and run.
 However, for completing a ride (as in the video below), you'll need to change state of the simulated ride, since we're not actually requesting a real Lyft ride.
-I've made a small WPF tool to change the state of the simulated ride, which can be found HERE.
+I've made a small WPF tool to change the state of the simulated ride, which can be found [here](https://github.com/cjesp/29LiftsSupportApp).
 Once you press "Request lyft" while debugging in VS studio, the app will log the current ride id as well as token to the console.
-Copy/paste these to HERE and change the state (to simulate a real ride).
+Copy/paste these to the tool app and change the state (to simulate a real ride).
 Note: changing state is merely an api call to Lyft, so you could also use curl etc.

 Check out this 2 min video showing a basic Lyft ride: